Ahmar004/Palestine-Bleeds/README.md

 ##

-### This is an open-source project, feel free to join hands and contribute!
+### This is an Open-source project, feel free to join hands and contribute!

 ### May Allah bless both of the contributors who have voluntarily enhanced the UI of this website for the love of Palestine.